Home

 Some say nuclear energy is necessary to minimise global warming.
 If you want to be in this debate you need to know more.

 The nuclear debate is growing in importance as governments everywhere are looking for ways to maintain economic growth AND reduce the effects of global warming.
-Here you can share your views and expertise about advantages and disadvantages of nuclear energy as a way to fight global warming.
+But it now looks like the disadvantages are just too great.

 Nuclear radiation is not by definition evil rays that escape from nuclear energy reactors or nuclear bombs.
 Radiation is everywhere and some of it is beneficent.